blended-zio/blended-zio/website/blog/2020-11-05-JmsKeepAlive.md

 1. Once run terminates, interrupt the stream and sink
 1. Terminate with the current count of the underlying monitor

+CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/main/scala/blended/zio/streams/jms/ZIOJmsConnectionManager.scala" doctag="monitor"

+Putting all our effects together, we can now use the `JmsConnectionFactory` and and the `JmsKeepAlive`in our data model to create an instrument a JMS connection:

+CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/main/scala/blended/zio/streams/jms/ZIOJmsConnectionManager.scala" doctag="jmsconnect"

 ## Instrumenting a JMS connection with a keep alive monitor

-The API has a case class exposed for a JMS connection:
+From the API perspective we configure the keep as an `Option[JmsKeepAliveMonitor]` within the `JmsConnectionFactory`.
+If the field is defined, the underlying connection manager will instiate a keep alive stream for each connection that is created from that connection factory.

-CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/main/scala/blended/zio/streams/jms/jmsobjects.scala" doctag="connection"
+CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/test/scala/blended/zio/streams/KeepAliveDemoApp.scala" doctag="factory"

-In here we see that the case class also contains an effect which will be executed every time a physical connection to the JMS broker has been established.
-This effect takes the `JMSConnection` as a parameter.
-We can now use `onConnect` to set up the keep alive monitor.

-Let's break this down a bit:

-* First we run an instance of the `JMSKeepAliveMonitor` which either terminates when the maximum number of missed keep alives has been reached or the application terminates.
-In the first case we need to issue a reconnect on the JMS connection using an underlying connection manager.

-* Then we wrap running the monitor in it's own fiber and wait for it to terminate.

-* The final step is perhaps a bit confusing, the case class defines `onConnect` to require an environment `[ZEnv with Logging]`, but using `reconnect` also requires a `ZIOJMSConnectionManager` to be present in the environment.
-Therefore we pass a `SingletonService[ZIOJmsConnectionManager.Service]` as a parameter to the `keepAlive` method.

-   We can the use `provideSomeLayer` to provide the connection manager to the `JMSKeepAliveMonitor` and we are left with an effect that requires only `[ZEnv with Logging]` which is what we need to fulfill the API.

-With the keepAlive method in place we can now create the connection factory.
-Again, we see an instance of the connection manager service passed through.

 ## The program to be run

-First of all we need to create an instance of a `ZIOJmsConnectionManager.Service`.
-This instance is then passed to the actual logic, so that the keep alive monitor can use it to inject it into the environment of `JMSKeepAliveMonitor.run`.
-The instance is also required by the logic effect itself, otherwise the connections could not be established to create the streams and sinks.
+In the program we have to use the recovering streams we have seen in the last [article](2020-10-30-RecoveringStreams.md), so that an automated recovery can happen if the keep alive counter exceeds and subsequently the connection is closed and restarted.

+CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/test/scala/blended/zio/streams/KeepAliveDemoApp.scala" doctag="program"

 ## Conclusion

 We have added a simple keep alive mechanism to the JMS connections we have discussed in the previous articles.
-The keep alive build on the streams with auto recovery and triggers a reconnect once a limit of maximum missed keep alives has been reached.
+The keep alive mechanism builds on the streams with auto recovery and triggers a reconnect once a limit of maximum missed keep alives has been reached.
 The reconnect then triggers the recovery and reconnect as defined for auto recovery.

 For the users of the stream the keep alive and potential reconnect is completely transparent.
-Further, the `onConnect` effect would allow us to instrument the connection factory with other effects - for example to collect metrics or publish JMX information.

 ## Next steps